Requirements

 Candidates who withdraw will be subject to the clauses below:

-Candidates who withdraw from The Fonteyn International Ballet Competition after submitting an application will not have the registration fee of £50.00 refunded.
+a) Candidates who withdraw from The Fonteyn International Ballet Competition after submitting an application will not have the registration fee of £100.00 refunded.

-Candidates who withdraw from The Fonteyn International Ballet Competition after the closing date, but before Friday 28 June, who have paid the entry fee and registration fee (£550.00 in total) and have been accepted into the competition will not receive a refund unless a medical certificate is provided.
-In such cases the registration fee of £50.00 will be retained by the RAD and the remaining balance of £500.00 will be refunded.
+b) Candidates who withdraw from The Fonteyn International Ballet Competition after the closing date, but before Friday 31 July who have paid the entry fee and registration fee (£1,000 in total) and have been accepted into the competition will not receive a refund unless a medical certificate is provided.
+In such cases, the candidate is eligible for a £400 refund.

-There will be no refund for withdrawals under any circumstance on or after Friday 28 June 2024.
-It is for this reason that we strongly advise you to obtain your own insurance.
+c) There will be no refund for withdrawals under any circumstance on or after Friday 31 July.
+It is for this reason that we strongly advise you to get your own insurance.

 Physical contact may be necessary by members of the teaching faculty.
 If you would like to discuss this matter, contact Maria O’Connor, Royal Academy of Dance, 188 York Road, London, SW11 3JZ, by e-mail: moconnor@rad.org.uk, or tel: + 44 (0)20 7326 8024.